 As you can see, essential decisions have to be made at an early stage in the development process, because they will determine the entire further layout of the product.
 Contact an expert in time to discuss these choices!

 Would you like more specific information about the principles of the different flow control elements in polymer?
-Then read our application note on this topic.
+Then read our white paper on this topic.
 Download it right away!